 Prior to joining the UC Davis faculty, Dr. Patler was a UC President’s Postdoctoral Fellow in the UC Irvine Department of Criminology, Law and Society.
-She received her Ph.D. in Sociology from UCLA, where she was a National Science Foundation Graduate Research Fellow, a Ford Foundation Diversity Fellow, and a UCLA Center for the Study of Women Paula Stone Legal Research Fellow.
-She received her M.A. in Sociology and her B.A. with College Honors in Sociology and Chicana/o Studies from UCLA.
+She received her Ph.D. and M.A. in Sociology, and her B.A. with College Honors in Sociology and Chicana/o Studies, from UCLA.

 Patler, Caitlin and Whitney N. Laster Pirtle.
-2017.
+2018.
 “From Undocumented to Lawfully Present: Do Changes to Legal Status Impact Psychological Wellbeing Among Latino Immigrant Young Adults?”
 Social Science & Medicine.
-Online first.
+199(1):39-48.